npm/read-package-json-fast/README.md

 ## WHAT THIS MODULE DOES NOT DO

-- Warn about invalid/missing name, version, repository, etc.  Extract a
+- Warn about invalid/missing name, version, repository, etc.
-- description from the `README.md` file, or attach the readme to the parsed data object.
+- Extract a description from the `README.md` file, or attach the readme to the parsed data object.
 - Read the `HEAD` value out of the `.git` folder.
-Warn about potentially
-- typo'ed scripts (eg, `tset` instead of `test`) Check to make sure that
+- Warn about potentially typo'ed scripts (eg, `tset` instead of `test`)
-- all the files in the `files` field exist and are valid files.
+- Check to make sure that all the files in the `files` field exist and are valid files.
 - Fix bundleDependencies that are not listed in `dependencies`.
-Fix
-- `dependencies` fields that are not strictly objects of string values.
+- Fix `dependencies` fields that are not strictly objects of string values.
-- Anything involving the `directories` field (ie, bins, mans, and so on)
+- Anything involving the `directories` field (ie, bins, mans, and so on).